Last Day For Standard Shipping Delivery Before Christmas!

 When will I start seeing the symptoms of Polycystic Ovary Syndrome?

-It is likely you won’t have any symptoms of PCOS until you’re in your late teens or early twenties, but it can be later for some women.
+It is likely you won’t have any symptoms of PCOS until you’re in your late teens or early twenties, but it can be later for some.

 Why is Polycystic Ovary Syndrome a syndrome?